lludwig/utm-tracker/README.md

 # UTM Tracker Wordpress Plugin

 ## What does it do?
-It adds UTM parameters, GCLID and other information, and stores via website cookie for 30 days.
+When passing UTM parameters, GCLID, and other parameters to your website it stores this info via a website cookie for 30 days.
 It can then be inserted into any lead generation form on your website.
-It adds this extra information as hidden fields on a form.
+It adds this extra information as hidden fields on your HTML form.

-This is a fork of script utm_form https://github.com/medius/utm_form, made into a Wordpress Plugin and modifed to add GCLID, adpos, net and match variables.
+This is a fork of script utm_form https://github.com/medius/utm_form, and made into a Wordpress Plugin.
+It has been modified to already include `GCLID`, `adpos`, `net` and `match` variables.

 ## Why do I need it?
 Google created UTM parameters to help track referrals so you know the exact source of your website traffic.